fergusq/tampio/README.md

 ## Introduction

 Tampio is a purely functional programming language designed to resemble written Finnish.
 Each program is a list of transformations that are applied to the evaluated code.
-Tampio is homoiconic, meaning that the code and data are represented using the same data type.

 A transformation definition consists of _pattern_ and _body_, separated by the `on` keyword.
 For example: